Harphies/AI/sklearn/Recommendation/book-recommendation/README.md

 # Book Recommendation Engine Using Machine Learning
 ___

-[MyBook]() Is a recommender engine built to help book lover read the best books that suit thier style from thier favorite authors or similar authors with great contents.
+[MyBook]() Is a recommender engine built to help book lovers read the best books that suit thier style from thier favorite authors or similar authors with great contents.
 This project uses [GoodRead]() user profile to recommed books for them using machine learning.

 # Table of Contents